-PURPOSE OF REVIEW: To examine the importance of recent fracture as a predictor of imminent fracture risk, review the importance of prior fracture type and timing, and identify risk factors for recurrent osteoporotic fracture.
-RECENT FINDINGS: Prior fracture type and timing impact risk of subsequent fracture that is largely independent of bone mineral density.
+© 2018, Springer Science+Business Media, LLC, part of Springer Nature.
+Purpose of Review: To examine the importance of recent fracture as a predictor of imminent fracture risk, review the importance of prior fracture type and timing, and identify risk factors for recurrent osteoporotic fracture.
+Recent Findings: Prior fracture type and timing impact risk of subsequent fracture that is largely independent of bone mineral density.
 Site of re-fracture is similar to original major osteoporotic fracture.
 Incidence of recurrent major osteoporotic fracture is greatest within the first year.
 Other risk factors include those that pertain to individual characteristics.
 Approved osteoporosis therapies reduce risk of recurrent fracture.
-Prior fracture timing, type, and individual characteristics are important components of predicting the risk of future fracture.
+Summary: Prior fracture timing, type, and individual characteristics are important components of predicting the risk of future fracture.
 Initiation of osteoporosis medication therapy should be started after initial fracture to reduce the risk of future fracture, though these medications typically take 6–12 months to have an effect, during which time is the highest rate of imminent re-fracture.